The Letters Cudsa Stand For

 2. Understand:

-Once the problem is clearly defined, the next step is to delve into understanding its underlying causes.
+Once the problem is clearly defined, the next step is to look at understanding its underlying causes.
 This phase involves:

 • Analyzing the problem: Use analytical tools and techniques to identify the root causes of the problem.
 This could involve brainstorming, SWOT analysis, fishbone diagrams (Ishikawa diagrams), or other relevant methodologies.